Tenant obligation: home insurance covering rental risks

-The tenant of an empty or furnished dwelling with a dwelling lease (including a mobility lease) must take a dwelling insurance.
-The insurance must at least cover the risks of fire, water damage, explosion.
-If the tenant does not insure the accommodation, the landlord can choose to terminate the lease or take out insurance on behalf of the tenant (and get reimbursed).
-We present you the information to remember if you are a tenant or owner of the rented accommodation.
+Does the tenant of a rental unit with a residential lease (including a mobility lease) have to insure his/her accommodation?
+The tenant is obliged to subscribe to a home insurance contract covering at least the risks of rental, that is to say at least the risks of fire, water damage, explosion.
+If they do not, the landlord (or real estate agency) can either terminate the lease or take out insurance on behalf of the tenant (and get reimbursed).
+We present you with the information you need to know.

 Warning

-the rules are different for a furnished tourist or official accommodation.
+The rules are different in the case of renting a furnished tourist or a official housing.

-• When the owner gives you the keys to the accommodation
+• When the owner (or real estate agency) gives you the keys to the accommodation

-If you do not provide the landlord with a "rental risk" certificate of insurance, then the landlord can choose to either terminate the lease or take out "rental risk" insurance on your behalf.
+If you don't, the landlord (or real estate agency) can choose to terminate your lease or take out insurance rental risk on your behalf.

 Répondez aux questions successives et les réponses s’afficheront automatiquement